Vagabottos/Rootlog/Rootlog_V2.md

 * Set prices
 * Set funds

 Committed funds are not notated, just the actions those funds allow.
 The Riverfolk's Faction Board is its Funds and Payments.
-Remember: other players buy cards from the Riverfolk's Player Hand!
+When using Export, *don't* use the craft notation; just discard the card from the Player Hand.
+Remember: other players buy cards from the Riverfolk's Player Hand, *not* their Faction Board!

 * `t_f` = Fox trade post
 * `t_r` = Rabbit trade post